MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 - Metrics aligned with operational risk: **MAE, RMSE, and WMAPE**
 - Explicit comparison of **interpretability vs predictive performance**

-This setup closely simulates how forecasting models behave when deployed in real-world retail planning environments.
+This evaluation framework closely simulates how forecasting models behave when deployed in real retail planning environments.

 ---